Personal Automobile Insurance Overview

 Motor truck cargo insurance: Does your business involve moving cargo?
 You’ll need a special policy to protect you in the event that damages are caused to the cargo.

-Since boat and motorcycle insurance are not mandatory in the state of Florida, most Insurance carriers try to offer many discounts that are based on current auto insurance limits and experience, distance, mileage of used and the driver's safety and experience on driving either one.
+Since boat and motorcycle insurance are not mandatory in the state of Florida, most insurance carriers try to offer many discounts that are based on a variety of factors.

 You are also insured against liability losses.
 You are covered for damage you may cause to another boat, yacht, personal water craft, sailboat or dock, and for bodily injury or death to another person while operating your vessel.